In this section, we further describe data-items holding references to objects.

 anAccount: ref Account

-anAccount := Account -- generate the/an Account object
+anAccount := new Account

 anAccount.owner := JohnSmithsProfile